STORYMIRROR

 Sir Lancelot the Merman rock

-Such that even dead come alive
+Such that even the dead come alive

-And he thus obey
+And he thus obeys

 The command made by the righteous Mer-King